Comai-Lab/kmer-extract-by-trigger-site/README.md

 would be approximatley 1/4 sampling assuming no GC bias, or a set of long triggers, such as "GATTACA, ACACGTGC".
 The triggers can be as long or short as desired, as long as the longest trigger is shorter than the shortest read in in the fastq file.
+NOTE: This script takes the kmer after the trigger, it does not include the trigger itself.

 To Run:
 ./kmer-extract-by-trigger-site.py <parameters>